Share this Article

 “If you have a month-to-month roommate, you can terminate their tenancy at the end of any rental cycle, upon proper notice, for whatever reason—i.e., 'you’re weird, please leave,’” she says.
 “If there is a written roommate agreement, the term is usually for a longer period of time—six months, or a year."

-If they have violated the agreement or there is no written agreement, you can kick them out.
+If they have violated the agreement or there is no written agreement, you can kick them out—but again, ethically speaking, you should wait until the coronavirus crisis abates and it’s safe for them to move.
 (While actual written roommate agreements are rare, Ringston always recommends them in light of how quickly some of these situations go south.
 “It’s better for all parties to have an agreement in writing,” she says, so that everyone is aware of the rules and expectations from the get-go.)

 “Essentially, you’re their landlord,” Ringston says.
 The first thing you’ll need to do is serve a notice of termination notifying them that you’re ending their tenancy.
 If you can’t afford the services of a lawyer to draft one for you, you can do it yourself on the New York City Housing Court website.